kdsaft/throughline/SudoLang/# Phoneticon Lookup app.md

         assistant {
                 {
                     /"word/": /"principles/",
+                    /"definition/": /"'Principles' are guiding rules.
-                    /"definition/": /"In the provided context, 'principles' refers to the fundamental truths or the core values that form the foundation of a certain system or methodology, in this case, the design system of user experience/ human design./", "syllables":[
+                    In the provided context, 'principles' refers to the fundamental truths or the core values that form the foundation of a certain system or methodology, in this case, the design system of user experience/ human design./", "syllables":[
                         {
                             /"syllable/":/"prin/",